BD & Ethylene Oxide (EtO)

 Why EtO?

-From urinary catheters, PICC lines, oncology ports, breast biopsy needles, vascular and ureteral stents, feeding tubes and more, EtO is the ONLY option of sterilization for a large number of the medical devices manufactured and sterilized by BD due to material sensitivities and/or complexity of design.
+From urinary catheters, PICC lines, oncology ports, breast biopsy needles, vascular and ureteral stents, feeding tubes, and more, EtO is the ONLY option of sterilization for a large number of the medical devices manufactured and sterilized by BD due to material sensitivities and/or design complexity.

 Setting the Record Straight: The Facts